LukeWilkinson/MComp-Project-Proposal/Proposal txt.md

 There are many different and effective project management tools and methods that would be suitable and effective to choose from in the production of this project, a Gantt chart would seem to be the most effective tool to produce for the purposes of this project, and it will be used to efficiently track the project, easily showing the progression as the project continues, displaying when different key points and milestones of the project have been completed, allowing the user to monitor the project ensuring that it is keeping to the project schedule.
 A task list will also be produced from the Gantt chart as it is a simplified adaptation of a Gantt chart which will simply keep all of the key information and milestones in a shortened list potentially integrated into a calendar as another useful tool to keep track of the milestones within the project life cycle.
 Brainstorming will be a small part of this project, but it will be an integral phase of the project, as it allows all potential ideas and information within the project to be plotted sorting the good from the bad and producing a list of all the best accumulated points which could be used within the project.

+With the project management tools that have or will be put in place for this project it is easier to split the project into different stages and sections so that progress can be made on different sections at a time.
+This allows each section to be timed and planned around the time scale of the project, ensuring that the project will be completed within the project life-cycle and adequate time can be allocated to each section, to make sure that each section is completed to the highest standard possible.
+With help from the Gantt chart it would seem that this project could be split into four major sections, consisting of: research, testing, evaluation and documentation.
+Each section has been allocated a specific amount of time that should be adequate considering the magnitude of each task, with these sections being split into separate parts again within the sections in the Gantt chart to allow the researcher to visually see the progress within each section, allowing time to be reallocated if the project seems to be falling behind schedule.

 Research Methods

 Extensive research will continue until the final completion of this project, there will be thorough research in to all of the key topics and areas of interest, mainly consisting of research into crowds and audiences, video games, social facilitation and player enjoyment and performance with the crowd influence.
 A great deal of effort will go into investigating these key fields to ensure that the findings of this project are accurate and relevant, looking into great detail on how the crowd/audience can affect the player’s performance, enjoyment and experience whilst playing the game.

+The research section has been split into four different sections to allow time to be allocated efficiently within the project, these sections are: crowd research, game research, testing/software research and design research.

+Crowd research will involve looking into different forms of crowds that can be present within different forms of media events, and the amount of influence that crowds can have or are given.
+For example crowds at a traditional English pantomime will have more influence with the performance over crowds observing a game of golf, this is because pantomime crowds are expected to feel like they are part of the performance, interacting directly with the talent on stage.
+Whereas crowds at a golf game are expected to be quite for a lot of the game to allow the players to concentrate when they are taking a shot, only providing encouragement once the shot has been taken.

+The game research section will consist of finding a game that will be suitable for the testing process of this project.
+A game will need to be selected depending on a number of factors, ensuring that the data collected from the tests are relevant, plentiful and adequate for the purposes of this project.
+The game will need to be engaging enough to keep the fascination of the spectators and players for the duration of the tests, while having some data that can be collected quantitatively such as wins/losses, game duration, lives lost etc. The game will also need to have attributes to ensure that there is not too much of a learning curve, it is imperative for the project that each game/round be unique to ensure that the player does not have a noticeable increase or decrease in skill level.
+In most games it is common that players would keep improving their skills in the game, starting out with little to no skill, progressing through getting better with each game.
+If the players are getting visibly better with each game in these tests then the data collected may not be completely accurate, it may not be the variables introduced into the game via this project that could factor their gameplay.

+Testing/software research would most likely be completed after the game and crowd research had been completed because it will take into account quite a few factors from both of them.
+Once the crowd research has been completed it will be clear to see what the project should look for when testing, looking into which factors the crowd can add to the influence in game play.
+Once the game research has been completed the software can be acquired and set up for the testing, including the game that will be played throughout the tests.

+Design research will look into designing a number of different tools throughout the initial testing, including such things as, questionnaires, interviews, possible programs that could be developed for the purposes of this project, possible game design documents that could be produced as a result of this project and of course the report that will be completed at the end of this project.

 Development Methodology